-As your Senator, I will focus my efforts on improving our quality of life and addressing the needs of our residents through forward-thinking legislation, aggressive oversight of our government agencies, and by forming enhanced and new alliances with local businesses and non-profit organizations.
-I am prepared to work hard on your behalf!
+I am focusing my efforts on improving our quality of life and addressing the needs of our residents through forward-thinking legislation, aggressive oversight of our government agencies, and by forming enhanced and new alliances with local businesses and non-profit organizations.

 Health: In the face of this global pandemic, our top priority must be to protect the health and well-being of all Virgin Islanders.
 We must continue to prepare for living with COVID-19 in both the short and long term.
 As an island Territory, we have more control of our borders and the opportunity to eradicate the virus locally with strict screening protocols at our air and sea ports.
 As your Senator, I will advocate for these strict screenings, improved health care facilities, homecare visits for our seniors, increased mental health services, and for steps to be taken to protect the public and workers at our government buildings.